cosmic-zip/maidz/README.md

 $ sudo rkhunter --pkgmgr dpkg -c --sk

 Now rkhunter will check back with your package-manager to verify that all the binary-changes were caused by legitimate updates/upgrades.
 If you previously had a warning now you should get zero of them.
-If you still get a warning you can check which package the ﬁle that caused the warning belongs to.
+If you still get a warning you can check which package the file that caused the warning belongs to.

 To do this: